PyGMT: High-Resolution Topographic Map in Python (codes included)

 )

-# save figure
+Show and save the figure

 fig.savefig("topo-plot.png", crop=True, dpi=300, transparent=True)